ecumber/LMM-Community-Mod/README.md

-# lmm-hack
+# LMM Community Mod
-## The hack where a bunch of lm haxors work on it at the same time
+## This is a LMM Community hack where everyone can impliment their own mods on the hack.